 Æ /æ = This is the local version of the English i.
 Instead of saying I want to… you could say Æ want to and it sound exactly the same.

 We also have quite a lot of vowels with special accent like á, ó, é, ú and ý.
 These do NOT mean they are stressed like many think.
 Rather a and á mean two different things.
-For example, to say you have something in Icelandic it would suffice to say: Ég á.
-But á itself can also mean many different things. Á on a local map would mean a river and this letter could in other circumstances mean a sheep.
+For example, to say you have something in Icelandic it would suffice to say: Ég á (I have.)
+But á itself can also mean other markedly different things. “Á” on a local map would mean a river and this letter could in other circumstances mean a sheep to name but a few .

 Well, this is not a language course so we will almost stop here.
 As a farewell gift take a look at the hotel booking box below.
 There you can look for hotels and other accommodations in the country of Iceland but this time we have made it in Icelandic.
-Take a look and see if there are some words or sentences you may well understand.
+Take a look and see if there are some words or sentences you may well understand knowing rougly what they mean beforehand.